microsoft/WhatTheHack/054-AzureLoadTesting/Student/Challenge-00.md

 To complete this challenge successfully, you should be able to:

-- Verify that you have a bash shell with the Azure CLI available.
+- Verify that you have a Bash shell with the Azure CLI available.
 - Apache JMeter
 - Verify that your sample application is running